 ABOUT THE WORK

-In this Art Night co-commission with ATLAS Arts in Skye, Lewis poses the question, “What can we learn about love from lichen?” as a point of departure.
-Building on research and conversations with locally based collaborators, Isabel has choreographed a series of guided walks across Skye — at Achnacloich, Scorrybreac, and Coille Ìosal, Braes.
-Led by the local agents — a wild forager, a composer, and a lichen expert, the walks weave a circuitous narrative about interspecies bonds and the potential for ecological attunement, brought together in a hosted occasion at Braes Hall on Saturday 19th June.
+In an Art Night co-commission with ATLAS Arts in Skye, Isabel Lewis poses the question, “What can we learn about love from lichen?” as a point of departure.
+Building on research and conversations with locally based collaborators, Isabel choreographed a series of guided walks across Skye — at Achnacloich, Scorrybreac, and Coille Ìosal, Braes.
+Led by the local agents — Lucy Cooke, a wild forager; Richy Carey, a composer; and Nick Hodgetts, a lichen expert, the walks wove a circuitous narrative about interspecies bonds and the potential for ecological attunement, brought together in a hosted occasion at Braes Hall on Saturday 19th June.

 With sound, song, touch and taste “What can we learn about love from lichen?” tunes into more sensuous forms of knowing the landscape and the society between species — through taste, smell, song, sound — and thinking with lichen.

-Sound work from “What can we learn about love from lichen?” will be broadcast for 48 hours as part of our online programme, via the homepage on our website.
-When to listen: 8pm June 22nd – 8pm June 24th.
-All online commissions will be broadcast again as part of our marathon screening at 8pm, Thursday 15th July.
+Sound work from “What can we learn about love from lichen?” was broadcast as part of our online programme 22 June -24 June + as part of our marathon screening on Thursday 15th July.

 ABOUT THE ARTIST